emilpriver/go-hugo-portfolio/content/blog/the-internet-cable-that-birthed-the-commando-movement.md

 ---
-title: "The internet cable that birthed the commando movement"
+title: "The internet cable that birthed the command movement"
 date: 2023-09-20T20:39:17+02:00
 draft: false
 toc: true
-description: "The internet cable that birthed the commando movement"
+description: "The internet cable that birthed the command movement"
 type: "blog"
 tags: ["1177"]
 series: